 For admission to a master’s degree programme, you must have at least a bachelor’s degree or its equivalent.

-If you know which diploma the institution of your choice has set as a minimum requirement, you can check how your diploma compares to this on the Nuffic website.
+If you know which diploma the institution of your choice has set as a minimum requirement, you can check how your diploma compares to this on the EP-Nuffic website.

 It is essential that you speak, read and write English well.
 You must have passed an English language test.
-IELTS and TOEFL are commonly accepted, but institutions may accept other tests as well.
+IELTS and TOEFL are commonly accepted, but institutions may accept other tests as well, like Cambridge English.

 The required scores are at least 550 (paper based) or 213 (computer based) for TOEFL.
 For IELTS a score of at least 6 is required.